dankamongmen/notcurses/README.md

 // notcurses_getc_blocking() blocks until a codepoint or special key is read,
 // or until interrupted by a signal.
 //
-// In the case of a valid read, a positive value is returned corresponding to
+// In the case of a valid read, a 32-bit Unicode codepoint is returned.
+0 is
-// the number of bytes in the UTF-8 character, or '1' for all special keys.
-// 0 is returned to indicate that no input was available, but only by
+// returned to indicate that no input was available, but only by
 // notcurses_getc().
-Otherwise (including on EOF) -1 is returned.
+Otherwise (including on EOF) (char32_t)-1 is returned.

-// is this wide character a Supplementary Private Use Area-B codepoint? static inline bool wchar_supppuab_p(wchar_t w){
+// is this wide character a Supplementary Private Use Area-B codepoint? static inline bool wchar_supppuab_p(char32_t w){
   return w >= 0x100000 && w <= 0x10fffd;
 }